 5. Encourage creativity.

-Taking meetings offsite is especially important to consider when you're making strategic decisions, providing employees with career-enhancing training, or want to promote brainstorming.
-We've all been in conference rooms where we've met time and time again.
-When this happens, people tend to take the same seat and stare out the same window.
-Similar to familial roles, co-workers can also cling to their place in the group.
-By moving your meeting to an offsite location, you lift some of these barriers that stifle creativity.
-Offsite venues also enable employees to break out of their office personality and relate to one another in different ways, which can generate meaningful, creative ideas.
+Taking meetings offsite is especially important when you're making strategic decisions, offering career-enhancing training, or encouraging brainstorming.
+We've all been in hotel conference rooms where we've met time and time again – people tend to sit in the same place and stare out the same window.
+Much like in families, co-workers often cling to their usual group roles.

 5 Tips for Successfully Hosting an Offsite Event